-Conductors for very high temperatures are now nickel-plated copper, instead of the usual tinned-copper; some conductors are natural copper and are associated with thermoplastic insulating materials such as polythene and polyvinyl chloride (PVC).
+Conductors for very high temperatures are now nickel-plated copper, instead of the usual tinned-copper; some conductors are natura! copper and are associated with thermoplastic insulating materials such as polythene and polyvinyl chloride (PVC).
 The greatest advances have been made with insulating materials.
-Natural rubber is now limited to use where the temperatures do not exceed 65°C. Above this limit the rubber becomes hard and the life of a cord may be as little as a year or so.
+Natura} rubber is now limited to use where the temperatures do not exceed 65°C. Above this limit the rubber becomes hard and the life of a cord may be as little as a year or so.
 Inspection of rubber insulation, which has become hard during service, has shown that it may still function as an insulator provided the cable is not fixed.

-Polyethylene (polythene) has many electrical properties.
+Polyethylene (polythene) has many electrical pfoperties.
 But it is a thermoplastic material and deforms seriously under pressure and excessive heat.
-At about 110°C there is a sharp melting point when severe flow may take place with consequential electrical failure.
-This type of cable is not used in lamp finings.
-PVC has excellent age-resisting properties, but has a low maximum operating temperature of 70°C. This type is also not used for lamp fittings, unless the ventilation is adequate.
+At about 110°C there is a sharp melting point when severe flow rtiaytake place with consequential electrical failure.
+This type of cable is not used inlamp fifuings.
+PVC has excellent age-resisting properties, but has a low maximum operatingtempera.füre of 70°C. This type is also not used for lamp fittings, unless the ventilation is adequate.

-Butyl-rubber insulation is suitable for lamp fittings where higher ambient temperatures are prevalent.
-The maximum permitted operating temperature is 85°C. At this temperature, the cable has a long life.
+Butyl-rubber insulation is suitable for lamp fittirigsWhere higher ambient temperatures are prevalent.
+The maximum permitted operatirigtempeiature is 85°C. At this temperature, the cable has a long life.
 At higher temperatures the insulation deteriorates rapidly.
-Around 130°C turns to powder.
-Silicone rubber can be operated continuously at 150°C, and is used for many of the enclosed lamp fittings installed at the present time.
-The physical properties of this type of insulation are such that a suitable protection is necessary and a heat-resisting braid is manual for this purpose.
-Glass braiding with a heat-resisting lacquer is an excellent finish, but takes an expensive cable.
+Around 130°C it turns to powder.
+Silicôrie riubber can be operated continuously at 150°C, and is used for many of the enclosed lartup fittings installed at the present time.
+The physical properties of this type of insulation are such that a suitable protection is necessary and a heat-resisting braid is normal for this purpose.
+Glass braiding with a heat-resisting lacquer is an excellent finish, butmakes an expensive cable.
 An alternative is terylene braiding, which is considered ideally suitable for many lamp fittings.
-Another good heat-resistant type of finish is an impregnated table may be as high as 180°C. For enclosed lamp fittings, where temperatures of this order to obtained, this cable is a suitable answer, installations, are chlorosulphonated polyethylene CPS or 'Hypalon') and PVC sheathing materials, which are used widely in /nitrile rubber (NCR/PVC) generally wown as HOFR insulants.
-These materials are both vulcanisable rubbers and besides having wood weathering, solvent, and oil resistance, are flame retardant.
-They may be compounded as to be used over an insulated conductor operating at 85°C. Another new product, which pears suitable, particularly for insulation, is ethylene propylene rubber.
-The age-resistance this material is proving excellent and may well prove to be a common material in the near future.
+Another good heat-resistant type of finish is an impregnated glass lapping with an impregnated glass braid.
+The temperature of operation of this type of cable may be as high as 180°C. For enclosed lamp fittings, where temperatures of this order are obtained, this cable is a suitable answer. installations, are chlorosulphonated polyethylene (CPS or 'Hypalon') and PVC

+Two sheathing materials, which are used widely in /nitrile rubber (NCR/PVC) generally known as HOFR insulants.
+These materials are both vulcanisable rubbers and besides having good weathering, solvent, and oil resistance, are flame retardant.
+They may be compounded so as to be used over an insulated conductor operating at 85°C. Another new product, which appears suitable, particularly for insulation, is ethylene propylene rubber.
+The age-resistance of this material is proving excellent and may well prove to be a common material in the near future.

-11.4.
+12.4.
 The effect of voltage drop

 The voltage applied to a lamp is reduced if the actual voltage at the lamp terminals is lower than the rated lamp voltage.
-Generally, the reduction in light output is more rapid than the reduction of the wattage.
-It is therefore not economical to run lamps at less than the rated voltage.
-Another aspect of reduced voltage at the lamp terminals is that financial loss can be experienced in addition to less light being available.
-Over-volting a lamp by 5 per cent (e.g. a 230V lamp on 242V) halves its life, as the filament is operated at a higher than normal temperature and vaporizes more rapidly.
-On the other hand, under-volting a lamp lengthens its life but reduces its light output without a corresponding reduction in the wattage consumed.
-Electricity, in effect, is being run to waste.
+Generally, the reduction in light output is more rapid than the reduction of the wattage. it is therefore not economical to run lamps at less than the rated voltage.
+Another aspect of reduced voltage at the lamp terminals is that financial loss can be experienced in addition to.less light being available.
+Over-volting a lamp by 5 per cent (e.g. a 230V lamp on 242V)halves its life, as the filament is operated at a higher than normal temperature and vaporizes more rapidly.
+On the other hand, under-volting a lamp lengthens its life butreduces its light output without a corresponding reduction in the wattage consumed.Electricity, in effect, is being run to waste.